The Nexus Letter: Your Secret Weapon for VA Claim Approval

 • Provide the professional with all your gathered documentation.

-• You might offer a draft or template for them to adapt.
+• You might offer a template for them to adapt based on their clinical findings.

-• Carefully review the final letter to ensure it contains all necessary components and uses the required VA phrasing.
+• Carefully review the final letter to ensure it contains all necessary clinical components and uses standard medical phrasing.

-• Submit the nexus letter as part of your evidence package with your VA claim, easily uploaded via the Claims Accelerator.
+• Include the nexus letter as medical evidence with your submission to the VA.

 Pro Tip: Download our Nexus Letter Template from the Resource Center to help guide your medical professional.